 - Mixed Berry Cobbler

-The coffee shop serving espresso and a number of other specialty drinks is located in the Quanya House hallway (between the Food Court and Quyana House).
-Hours of operation are 6:30 a.m.-5 p.m. on weekdays and 7:30 a.m.-2 p.m. on weekends.
+The coffee shop serves espresso and a number of other specialty drinks and is located in the hallway between the Cafeteria and Quyana House.
+Hours of operation are weekdays from 7 a.m.-2 p.m.